MikhaD/nixos-config/README.md

 - Move Obsidian vault to home manager
 - Move Firefox search engines to home manager
 - Rofi README
+- Consider switching to a stand alone home manager config instead of including it in the nixos config to make rebuilding faster (nh home switch)
+- Look into nix VMs.
+Do they have access to the host file system?
 - Overhaul work emulators script bash completions
 - Add info on [] and [[]] in bash cheat-sheet
 - pkgs README with info on how to write derivations